 Does my business need an air permit?

 While there are number of reasons that an air permit may be required, facilities that have the potential to emit (also known as PTE) any regulated pollutant in amounts greater than specific thresholds must obtain a total facility permit.
+Certain sources that have low actual emissions (as opposed to PTE) may qualify as a conditionally exempt source by complying with technical standards.
+Applicable rules and regulations must still be complied with as outlined in Minn.
+R. 7008.2000.

 What does PTE mean?